krateoplatformops-blueprints/azuredevops-provider-kog/plugins/README.md

 <br/>

 - The standard Azure DevOps REST API return the `folder` field with an "escaped backslash" as prefix like `"folder":"\\test-folder"`.
 - This endpoint returns the `folder` field without the "escaped backslash" prefix, allowing a correct comparison with the `folder` field set in the `spec` of the `Pipeline` resource.
+Otherwise, the reconciliation loop in KOG would always detect a difference, for example, between `"\\test-folder"` (from Azure DevOps REST API) and `"test-folder"` (from `spec`), leading to infinite drift detections and useless updates.

 </details>